-We’re often asked here at WOW Scotland Tours what the best time to visit the Scottish Highlands is.
-There is no easy answer as each time of year has it’s own unique characteristics which makes it special but we’ve put together some information below for you that should help you determine the best time for you to visit!
+We’re often asked, here at WOW Scotland, when the best time to visit the Scottish Highlands is.
+There is no easy answer, as each time of year has its own unique characteristics which make it special, but we’ve put together some information below that should help you determine the best time for you to visit!

 A lot is said about the Scottish weather although in general it really isn’t that bad.
-Average maximum daytime temperatures in July and August in Inverness are 19 c / 66 F and in the west coast you looking at 16 c or 60 F although (very) occasionally the mercury hits 26 c /78 F or hotter.
-The weather is typically best between May and September although whatever time of the year you visit it can be very changeable.
+Average maximum daytime temperatures in July and August in Inverness are 19 c/ 66 F and on the west coast you looking at 16 c or 60 F although (very) occasionally the mercury hits 26 c /78 F or hotter.
+The weather is typically best between May and September although, no matter what time of the year you visit, it can be very changeable.

-Scotland is well known for it’s rain and it’s an important part of our beauty with countless waterfalls, lochs and grass that’s always green.
+Scotland is well known for its rain and its an important part of our country’s beauty as we have countless waterfalls, lochs and luscious green grass.
 April and May tend to be the driest months, although don’t be surprised if you get a heavy ‘Spring shower’ during your trip.
 There are also bigger differences between the West and the East Coasts.
-For example, in Inverness we get on average about 40 mm of rain in April (about 1.6 inches), although the figure for Stornoway on the Isle of Lewis is almost double this.
+For example, in Inverness we get on average about 40 mm of rain in April (about 1.6 inches), but the figure for Stornoway on the Isle of Lewis is almost double this.

 From October onwards the weather can be pretty unpredictable.
-There can be snow in the hills from end of October onwards although this can interspersed with periods of milder weather.
-In the middle of winter in Inverness the temperature often hovers around 0/32 in the evening although it can occasionally get much colder.
+There can be snow in the hills from end of October although this can often be interspersed with periods of milder weather.
+In the middle of winter in Inverness the temperature often hovers around 0 c/32 F in the evening, although it can occasionally get much colder.
 Snowfall at sea-level is not a rare occurrence although it typically melts quickly and the local authorities make a good job of clearing the main roads.

 You’ll get some good data on weather averages on the Met Office’s website.

-Given that we are so far north there is a large variation between daylight hours in summer and winter.
-In midsummer the sun is the sky for around 18 hours and in mid-winter this drops to 6 hours 30 mins.
+As we are so far north there is a large variation between daylight hours in summer and winter.
+In mid-summer the sun is the sky for around 18 hours and in mid-winter this drops to 6 hours 30 minutes.
 This means that in the summer you have as much time as you want as there is light in the sky until around midnight!
-In the winter, however, there is much less time for seeing the great outdoors so it is worth checking in advance how much daylight you can expect at the time of year you are visiting.
-Of course, for the avid photographer you can be blown away in the winter months and it means you don’t have to stay up late or get up at the crack of dawn to get wonderful shot.
-Check TimeandDate.com for details or sunrise and sunset times.
+Conversely, in the winter there is much less time for seeing the great outdoors so it is worth checking in advance how much daylight you can expect at the time of year you are visiting.
+Of course, for the avid photographer you can be blown away in the winter months and it means you don’t have to stay up late or get up at the crack of dawn to get wonderful shots.
+Check TimeandDate.com for details of sunrise and sunset times.

-One of the most important factors that influences me when people ask when is the best time to visit is to look at visitor numbers.
-July and August are our busiest months and during this time it can be difficult to find accommodation unless you book in advance.
-In May, June and September it is still reasonably busy although it is typically much easier to find accommodation.
-Outside of these months there are far fewer visitors – so much so that when I visited Orkney in February this year a gallery owner informed me that I was the first tourist of the year to visit her shop!
+One of the most important factors that influence me when people ask when is the best time to visit is to look at visitor numbers.
+July and August are our busiest months and, during this time, it can be difficult to find accommodation, unless you book in advance.
+In May, June and September it is still reasonably busy although it is typically easier to find accommodation.
+Outside of these months there are far fewer visitors – so much so that when I visited Orkney in February a couple of years ago a gallery owner informed me that I was the first tourist of the year to visit her shop!

-It’s typically pretty easy to get to the Highlands by public transport with good rail and air links from the rest of the the UK and generally the transport we have is reliable and operates throughout the year.
-However, if you are thinking of visiting the islands winter storms can severely affect ferry journeys and occasionally snow can block roads in the Highlands too so if you are planning to get around using public transport avoiding the depths of winter is advisable.
+It’s typically pretty easy to get to the Highlands by public transport, with good rail and air links from the rest of the the UK, and generally the transport we have is reliable and operates throughout the year.
+However, if you are thinking of visiting the islands then winter storms can severely affect ferry journeys and occasionally snow can block roads in the Highlands too .
+Consequently, if you are planning to get around using public transport then avoiding the depths of winter is advisable.

 Driving is typically easy enough although in wintry weather just stick to the main roads or delay your journey until it is safe to do so.
 In the height of summer it can be pretty busy on all our roads and you may be lucky to average more than 40 mph so coming in the shoulder months can make a difference if you are looking to cover a lot of distance.

 If you are looking for a guided tour there are plenty of options year round.
-During the peak months it can be difficult to get a private guided tour, especially at the last minute, although there are a plethora of options for group tours of the Highlands leaving from Edinburgh and of course from Inverness including our great new day tour of Skye.
+During the peak months it can be difficult to get a private guided tour, especially at the last minute, although there are a plethora of options for scheduled tours of the Highlands leaving from Edinburgh and of course we offer a number of excellent day tours from Inverness!

 - Most people visit the Scottish Highlands between May and September which is when we have the best weather and also the most daylight.